aharpt/gulp-basic-library/README.md

 #### If you find any issues with the program, you can submit a issue on the github repoitory.

-### Run gulp in the root directory of your project to run it
+### Run gulp in the root directory of your project to run the gulp file